 - Press Control key + A to select all files and delete them

 - Now go back to the Command Prompt screen and type net start wuauserv to restart the Windows update service.

-When you see the message Windows update service was restarted successfully, then close the command prompt and reboot the system into normal mode ((just restart it).
-Once the system gets rebooted, run windows update once again by going to Settings > Update and security > Check for updates and there shouldn’t be any problem.
+When you see the message, Windows update service was restarted successfully, then close the command prompt and reboot the system into normal mode (restart it).
+Once the system gets rebooted, run windows update once again by going to Settings > Update and security > Check for updates, and there shouldn’t be any problem.

 It is a service in Windows 10 that manages to install, modifying, and removing Windows updates and other optional Windows components.
 The user account TrustedInstalle is used by the Windows Modules Installer service to execute what it plans to do.

 What we recommend here is to set this to start automatically with Windows or at least a Delay Start.
 Once in the background, it will be able to manage Windows updates.

 - Open Windows Services (type services.msc in the Run Prompt)

 - Find the Windows Modules Installer service and double click to open the configuration.

 - Choose teh Startup type from manual to Automatic

 So, this is how you will solve the Windows 10 update stuck problem.
 If you face any problem, do let us know in the comments section below, and we will try to fix it.